MayanLeavitt/IVIM-Model-Parameter-Estimation/README.md

 <h2 id="references-and-credits"> :raised_hands: References and credits</h2>

 * Project supervisor: Shira Nemorovsky-Rotman.
-Some of the algorithems were implemented based on her code.
+Some of the algorithms were implemented based on her code.
 * The clinical data belongs to Harvard Medical School.
 * <a id="ref1">[[1]](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.995.1925&rep=rep1&type=pdf)</a> The IVIM model and DW MRI are explained in "Diffusion-Weighted MRI in the Body: Applications and Challenges in Oncology", D.-M. K. and D. J. Collins, American Journal of Roentgenology, pp. 1622-1635, 2007. [↩](#dw-mri)
 * <a id="ref2">[[2]](https://www.sciencedirect.com/science/article/abs/pii/S1361841512001703)</a> The parametric maps of an osteosarcoma tumor were taken from "Reliable estimation of incoherent motion parametric maps from diffusion-weighted MRI using fusion bootstrap moves", M. F., J. M. Perez-Rossello, M. J. Callahan, S. D. Voss, K. E., R. V. Mulkern and S. K. Warfield,  Medical image analysis, pp. 325-336, 2013. [↩](#the-ivim-model)